 You can choose just one data collection method, or use several methods in the same study.

-Surveys allow you to collect data about opinions, behaviours, experiences, and characteristics by asking people directly.
+Surveys allow you to collect data about opinions, behaviors, experiences, and characteristics by asking people directly.
 There are two main survey methods to choose from: questionnaires and interviews.

-Observations allow you to collect data unobtrusively, observing characteristics, behaviours or social interactions without relying on self-reporting.
+Observational studies allow you to collect data unobtrusively, observing characteristics, behaviors or social interactions without relying on self-reporting.

 Observations may be conducted in real time, taking notes as you observe, or you might make audiovisual recordings for later analysis.
 They can be qualitative or quantitative.